linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 05 - Option Pricing Theory and Models.md

 # ILLUSTRATION 5.1: Binomial Option Valuation

-Assume that the objective is to value a call with a strike price of  $50, which is expected to expire in two time periods, on an underlying asset whose price currently is$ 50 and is expected to follow a binomial process:
+Assume that the objective is to value a call with a strike price of  \$50, which is expected to expire in two time periods, on an underlying asset whose price currently is\$ 50 and is expected to follow a binomial process:

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/1645b1ef-eae8-4434-adcf-f0fd70af65b3/493df4ddde502b2d7f547418f22f4719efbd5c2aa49ca1778e85ee21bfcc1c79.jpg)